Lionsberg/lionsberg-wiki/New Vision and Plan.md

 10.  **Local and Universal Citizenship and Stewardship**: Cultivate a sense of local and universal citizenship, stewardship and responsibility among people worldwide, empowering them to work together as stewards of our shared home and guardians of future generations.

-By continuing to implement and improve this comprehensive and compelling Plan, we can mobilize a global movement that overcomes the Meta Crisis, fosters unity, and propels humanity towards a just, regenerative, and flourishing future for all.
+By continuing to implement and improve this plan, we can mobilize a global movement that overcomes the Meta Crisis, fosters diverse unity, and propels humanity towards a just, regenerative, and flourishing future for all.